The ‘Essential Toolkit’ Workshops for Managing the Bottom Line – Supporting the 4th Annual BAHA Conference and IT Exhibition – are announced

 UK Hotels Forecast – Not Out of the Woods Yet', the title of PwC's latest UK forecast; and a hospitality industry data update from Smith Travel Research (STR) Global.

 For regularly updated information and attendance pricing options, visit the BAHA Conference Website: www.bahaconference.co.uk .
 For bookings and further details, contact: Chris Symonds, BAHA Conference Co-ordinator, on telephone: 01202 889 430; fax: 01202 887 967; or email: email@example.com .

 Phone: +44 (0)1722 238 627

 Fax: +44 (0)1725 552 861

 HOSPA (Hospitality Professionals Association for Finance, Revenue Management, Marketing and IT) is a non-profit educational organisation, formed to bring together those hospitality industry professionals involved in Financial Management, Revenue Management, Marketing and IT.
-Not only is HOSPA recognised as the UK"s authoritative voice in the hospitality industry on financial management, technical accounting issues, and hotel valuation, but also as the leading arena for debate on hotel technology developments, Revenue Management, and marketing.
-HOSPA"s Conference and Exhibition – HOSPACE (www.hospace.net) – features a leading set of industry speakers and topics relevant for today"s hospitality managers.
-It is also home to an industry specialist solutions exhibition, as well as a programme of workshops and technical updates – covering all aspects of hospitality business.
+Not only is HOSPA recognised as the UK"s authoritative voice in the hospitality industry on financial management, technical accounting issues and hotel valuation, but also as the leading arena for debate on hotel technology developments, Revenue Management and marketing.
+HOSPA"s Professional Development Programmes in Revenue Management and Financial Management provide rigorous and relevant education for all those seeking to further their careers in these important functions.
+A regular programme of workshops and seminars provide the perfect opportunity for members to continue to develop their knowledge and network with colleagues.
 HOSPA is on all major Social Media channels, including Twitter on @HOSPATweets.
 For more information, visit: www.hospa.org